linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

         chmod 744 ansibleCN_setup.sh ansibleMN_setup.sh

 1. Execute `ansibleCN_setup.sh` script.
-It takes few minutes for the script to complete.
+It takes a few minutes for the script to complete.

         ./ansibleCN_setup.sh